valansai/nymshare/README.md

-To avoid reusing the previously set gateways, reset the configuration by running:
+To avoid reusing the previously set serving gateway, reset the configuration by setting new gateway
 ``` bash
 cargo run --release -- --serving-gateway <gateway-id>
 ```